urbit/urbit.org-reloaded/content/blog/iot.md

 There are two classes of internet users: those with servers who hold all the power, and clients who use those servers in the way prescribed by the owners.
 Running a server is theoretically accessible to anyone, but practically
-difficult: server maintenance is a techincal endeaver that requires specialized knowledge and substantial time investment.
+difficult: server maintenance is a technical endeavor that requires specialized knowledge and substantial time investment.
 Other barriers exist beyond just the
 technical: for instance, if you wish to set up your own email server, you will probably be blocked by large providers because unknown email servers are almost